bluerobotics/bluerobotics.github.io/fathom/index.md

 	<img src="/fathom/cad/tether-tutorial-11.PNG" class="img-responsive" style="max-width:700px"  />

+11. Cut the excess binding.

 	<img src="/fathom/cad/tether-tutorial-12.PNG" class="img-responsive" style="max-width:700px"  />

-11. With the 26 AWG slot on a set of wire strippers, remove the insulation from each conductor.
+12. With the 26 AWG slot on a set of wire strippers, remove the insulation from each conductor.

 	<img src="/fathom/cad/tether-tutorial-13.PNG" class="img-responsive" style="max-width:700px"  />

-12. Clean the jacket and the tether penetrator that will touch epoxy with isopropyl alcohol.
+13. Clean the jacket and the tether penetrator that will touch epoxy with isopropyl alcohol.

-13. Twist the Kevlar and the conductors so that they will slide through the penetrator.
+14. Twist the Kevlar and the conductors so that they will slide through the penetrator.

 	<img src="/fathom/cad/tether-tutorial-14.PNG" class="img-responsive" style="max-width:700px"  />

-14. Apply a small amount of super glue to the edge of the cable jacket.
+15. Apply a small amount of super glue to the edge of the tether jacket.
 Optionally, you can apply "CA kicker" inside the penetrator so that the glue will dry quickly.

-15. Insert the tether into the penetrator, allow time for the super glue to set.
+16. Insert the tether into the penetrator, allow time for the super glue to set.

 	<img src="/fathom/cad/tether-tutorial-15.PNG" class="img-responsive" style="max-width:700px"  />

-16. Mix a small batch of [Loctite Marine Epoxy](https://www.bluerobotics.com/store/tools/loctite-marine-epoxy/) and fill a syring from the [potting kit.](https://www.bluerobotics.com/store/tools/tool-potting-kit-r1/)
+17. Mix a small batch of [Loctite Marine Epoxy](https://www.bluerobotics.com/store/tools/loctite-marine-epoxy/) and pour into a [potting syringe.](https://www.bluerobotics.com/store/tools/tool-potting-kit-r1/)

-17. Fill the penetrator hole with the epoxy.
-Move the cable from side to side within the hole to ensure the epoxy is filling all gaps.
+18. Fill the penetrator hole with the epoxy.
+Move the tether from side to side within the hole to ensure the epoxy is filling all gaps.
 Use a vice or other secure method to hold the penetrator upright with the tether centered while the epoxy dries.

 	<img src="/fathom/cad/tether-tutorial-16.PNG" class="img-responsive" style="max-width:700px"  />

-18. When the epoxy has dried, apply epoxy to the other side of the penetrator using the same method.
+19. When the epoxy has dried, apply epoxy to the other side of the penetrator using the same method.

 	<img src="/fathom/cad/tether-tutorial-18.PNG" class="img-responsive" style="max-width:700px"  />

-19. Cut off excess Kevlar strands, and that's it!
+20. Cut off excess Kevlar strands, and that's it!

 # Strain Relief